It's Time (The Guess Who album)

-It's Time is the third studio album by the Canadian rock band the Guess Who.
-It's also the last to feature original lead singer Chad Allan who left after the release of the album.
+It's Time is the third studio album by the Canadian rock band The Guess Who.
+It's also the last to feature original lead singer Chad Allan who left before the release of the album.
 This album introduces Burton Cummings and Bruce Decker of The Deverons.
 Bruce Decker is shown on the album cover, but did not perform on the album.
 This album was a big turning point for the group.
 The album draws towards their garage rock style.

 Track listing

 All songs written and composed by Randy Bachman except where noted.